silashoevers/advent-of-code/README.md

 # My Advent of Code solutions
-Towards the end of the year, I brush up my coding skills with [Advent of Code](https://adventofcode.com/) puzzles.
+I like to brush up my coding skills with [Advent of Code](https://adventofcode.com/) puzzles.
-I tend to wake up early for the first few challenges but after a week or so, life catches up.
-My recent goal has become to at least finish one complete year of puzzles.

 ## HOWTO run individual solutions
-I make use of the [Advent of Code Data library](https://pypi.org/project/advent-of-code-data/), which can pull in puzzle data.
-This also makes is easy for you to run my solutions on your puzzle data, allowing you to verify my solutions without me exposing my puzzle input ([See the creators statement on this](https://adventofcode.com/2024/about#faq_copying)).
+I make use of the [Advent of Code Data library](https://pypi.org/project/advent-of-code-data/), which can cache puzzle data.
-All you have to do is to export your session token with your preferred method.

 ## HOWTO Solve for a new day
 Inspired by the [Real Python article](https://realpython.com/python-advent-of-code/), I started to use templates